ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 **Blank node**.
 A blank node is a placeholder for a resource that has no IRI.
-In contrast to IRIs, a blank node's identity is local to the document it appears in.
+In contrast to IRIs, a blank node's identity is local to a serialization of a particular RDF graph.
 The same blank node label in two different RDF files refers to two distinct resources.
 Blank nodes are used when statements need to be made about a resource without assigning it a globally reusable identifier.